ethyca/fides/docs/fides/docs/guides/reporting.md

 ```

 ## Paused or failed request details

-A privacy request may pause when manual input is needed from the user, or it might fail for various reason on a specific collection.
+A privacy request may pause when manual input is needed from the user, or it might fail for various reasons on a specific collection.

 To retrieve information to resume or retry a privacy request, the following endpoint is available:
  ```